Consensys/doc.web3signer/docs/Reference/CLI/CLI-Syntax.md

 ETH2SIGNER_HTTP_LISTEN_PORT=6174
 ```

 Port on which HTTP listens.
-Default is 9000.
+The default is 9000.

 ### metrics-enabled